Johannes1023/Johannes1023/README.md

 - Solution development
 - and more

 This is not a software engineering portfolio.
-It is a place to stay hands-on, learn how new tools work and share useful experiments along the way.
+It is a place to stay hands-on, learn how new tools work and share useful experiments.